Off-Grid Solar > Renewable Energy Solutions

 One thing to note is that your system is only as strong as your weakest panel.

-See our solar panels for sale for more information on the specific modules that EcoDirect carries.
+solar panels for sale for more information on the specific modules that EcoDirect carries.

 A charge controller regulates the electric current flowing into your battery, protecting it and preventing overcharging.
 They protect battery life.
 There are two types of charge controllers, MPPT and PWM.

 MPPT charge controllers offer the best efficiency, improving performance by up to 30% by "tracking" the optimal power point.
 The main advantage of a PWM charge controller is that it is less expensive than an MPPT charge controller.
 These controllers are best when keeping project costs low is a primary goal.

 Batteries are the key difference between a grid-tie and off-grid system.
 While a grid-tie system can simply feed unneeded power into the utility grid and draw from it when it is wanted, off-grid systems need a way to store excess energy so that when the sun isn't shining or the wind isn't blowing there is still power available.
 Batteries provide this solution.
 Generated energy is fed into them via the charge controller where it is kept until it is needed.

 deep cycle batteries for specific models that EcoDirect offers.